piwonka/commandtower/README.md

 Here is a quick rundown of the UI elements:
 * "Scyfall Search Query" is a TextField where you can enter specific search queries for names, types
   * The search syntax is equal to the [Scryfall syntax](https://scryfall.com/docs/syntax)
-  * Note: entering a color query here should be avoided, i havent tested how it behaves in combination with the color checkboxes
+  * Note: entering a color query here should be avoided, i haven't tested how it behaves in combination with the color checkboxes
 * Card Image
   * The randomly generated commanders will be displayed here, if the commander has no valid deck or the query ran into an error a placeholder cardback will be displayed
 * Color checkboxes (In Order: White, Black, Blue, Red, Green, Colorless, Exact)